Louis Pinkerton

-Louis Pinkerton is a North Dakota Democratic-NPL Party politician who represented the 5th district in the North Dakota House of Representatives from 2007–2011.
+Louis Pinkerton is a North Dakota Democratic-NPL Party politician who represented the 5th district in the North Dakota House of Representatives from 2007 to 2011.

 Pinkerton was elected in 2006 finishing 1st out of 4 candidates in district 5.
 In 2010, Pinkerton lost re-election finishing 3rd out of 4 candidates in district 5.

 In 2012, Pinkerton will run for house in District 40 with Sue Olafson.
 Their opponents will be Matthew Klein and Robert Frantsvog.